Swede Patch 2000: Development

 a small size synthesizer without a keyboard, with many facilities of a "big" synthesizer.

-The guitar was tried by a test-panel which included Mick Box (Uriah Heep), Bob Welch and John McVie who commented on its monophonic nature, saying "It had very clear solo sounds, but the fact is that you couldn't use chords, which is an integral part of your music...you can only use it just for solos."
-He supposedly also claimed that this was very convenient, as you could play it using only your left hand, which allowed you to drink beer with your free hand.
+The bass was tried by a test-panel which included Mick Box (Uriah Heep), Bob Welch and John McVie who commented on its monophonic nature, saying "It had very clear solo sounds, but the fact is that you couldn't use chords, which is an integral part of your music...you can only use it just for solos."

 A total of 498 right hand models were produced from 1976 to 1979, with the vast majority being sold to Leo's Music, Don Weir and Guitar Center in the Bay Area and Los Angeles.
 11 left-handed models based on the Hagström Swede were manufactured in 1977.
 Additionally a small run of Swede and Fender Jazz bass guitars were equipped with the Patch 2000 system.